DistrictDataLabs/yellowbrick/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

      - Have you noted the new functionality/bugfix in the release notes of the next release?

      (If you've changed any code)
+     - Included a sample plot to visually illustrate your changes?
      - Do all of your functions and methods have docstrings?
      - Have you added/updated unit tests where appropriate?
      - Have you updated the baseline images if necessary?